muguira-james/muguira-james.github.io/about.md

 The Design pages are my thoughts on my reading into and about Design

-The pages are containers are thoughts on micro services
+Containers are thoughts on micro services

 ### Contact me